 (Alexandra) I am passionate about mindfulness and anything related to reducing stress in people’s lives.
 Also, I love traveling around the world to discover new cultures.

 (Alexandra) Teaching Kids and Teens Yoga Training at Yoga Garden, teaching in the Prenatal and Postnatal Yoga Teacher Training, and studying mindfulness and meditation further.

 (YGSF) Any exciting ventures ahead?

-(Alexandra) Going to visit Japan.
-Teaching my first yoga retreat in South of France
+(Alexandra) I’m going to visit Japan, and I will teach my first yoga retreat in South of France

 (Alexandra) My first intention is for my classes to promote a safe space to explore our body and mind.